koobitor/jquery-camera/README.md

-[jQuery Camera Plugin] - Simple camera snapshot
+[jQuery Camera Plugin] - Simple camera snapshot using HTML5!
 ================================

 The jQuery Camera Plugin provides a snapshot camera for your application.
 You can set resolution eg. "HD", "VGA", "QVGA".